 Social wasps are only around a thousand species.
 They start building their colony at the beginning of spring season after their queen survived the winter through hibernation in warm and concealed places like tree barks or in the crevices of buildings.

-They build their nests using a plant fiber made stronger with mud, plant secretions, or their own secretions.
+They build their nests using a plant fibre made stronger with mud, plant secretions, or their own secretions.
 The location of their nests can be different depending on their groups.
-Groups such as the yellowjackets build their nests on trees or shrubs, Protopolybia exigua’s nests can be found underside leaves and branches, and the Polistes erythrocephalus would have nests near the water source.
+Groups such as the yellowjackets build their nests on trees or shrubs, Protopolybia exigua’s nests can be found underside leaves and branches, and the Polistes erythrocephalus would have nested near the water source.

 On the other hand, solitary wasps do not build colonies but occupy the largest subgroups.
 Adult female of this group is independent after mating and builds a nest solely for the purpose of protecting and nourishing its own offspring.
 Their nests can be just beside each other but each minds only their own business of caring for their own offspring.

 They build their nests in a more diverse manner than social wasps.
 Most of them dig burrows in the ground and build mud cells in places where they can find shelter.

 How to Prevent Wasp Infestation

 Just like other insects, wasps will be wherever there is a good source of food.
 To help avoid being infested by these pests, it is recommended that we do the following: